by Sebastian R. Fama

-The Sacrifice of the Mass is not a re-sacrificing of Jesus as some allege.
-It is the "once for all" sacrifice of Jesus on the cross.
-There are two parts to a sacrifice: the death of the victim, and the offering up of the fruits by the High Priest.
-Jesus' death took place once and is in the past.
+It is alleged that when Catholics celebrate the Mass they are attempting to re-sacrifice Jesus.
+This of course is false.
+The sacrifice of the Mass is the "once for all" sacrifice of Jesus on the cross.
+In the Old Testament there are two parts to a sacrifice; the death of the victim, and the offering up of the fruits by the High Priest.
+The same is true in the New Testament.
+Jesus' death took place at one point in time and it cannot be repeated.
 Yet, the fruits of His sacrifice must be applied to every believer past, present and future.
-In the book of Revelation, Jesus, who is in heaven, is referred to 29 times as the "Lamb."
-The Word of God portrays Jesus as a sacrificial lamb because, as the High Priest of the New Covenant, He is continually offering up the fruits of His Sacrifice.
+That is why the book of Revelation continues to portray Jesus as a sacrificial lamb.
+In fact, it refers to Him in this way 29 times.
+And that is because as the high priest of the New Covenant, He is continually offering up the fruits of His sacrifice on the cross.
 We partake of those fruits when we participate in the Mass.

-Many Bible Christians don't believe in performing rituals.
+The Mass is obviously a ritual.
+Many Protestants don't believe in performing rituals.
 They claim that Christianity, unlike Judaism, is not a religion.
-They say that it's a relationship (with God); therefore rituals are unnecessary.
-However, Christianity is a religion, a religion where believers can have a personal relationship with God.
-In James 1:26-27 we read the following: "If any one thinks he is religious, and does not bridle his tongue but deceives his heart, this man's religion is vain.
+They say that it is a relationship with God; therefore, rituals are unnecessary.
+However, Christianity is a religion, a religion where believers can have a personal relationship with their God.
+In James 1:26-27 we read the following: "If anyone thinks he is religious and does not bridle his tongue but deceives his heart, this man's religion is vain.
 Religion that is pure and undefiled before God and the Father is this: to visit orphans and widows in their affliction, and to keep oneself unstained from the world."

 Malachi 1:11 speaks prophetically of the Mass: "From the rising of the sun to its setting my name is great among the nations, and in every place incense is offered to my name, and a pure offering, for my name is great among the nations, says the Lord of hosts."
 The sacrifice spoken of is not the Judaic sacrifice.
-The passage refers to a pure sacrifice that will take place everywhere among the nations (Gentiles.
+The passage refers to a pure sacrifice that will take place everywhere among the nations (Gentiles).
 This makes perfect sense as we are living in "the times of the Gentiles" (Luke 21:24).

 The early Church understood the Mass to be a true sacrifice.
 Clement, the fourth bishop of Rome, wrote in the year 95 AD, "Our sin will not be small if we eject from the episcopate those who blamelessly and holily have offered its sacrifices" (1 Clement 44:4).
 A few years later in the year 110 AD, Ignatius of Antioch said the following: "Make certain, therefore, that you all observe one common Eucharist, for there is but one body of our Lord Jesus Christ, and but one cup of union with His blood, and one single altar of sacrifice, even as there is also but one bishop, with his clergy and my own fellow servitors, the deacons" (Letter to the Philadelphians No. 4)

 Copyright © 2018 StayCatholic.com

 For Further Study

 The Early Church Fathers on The Mass

-Books - Scripture and the Mystery of the Mass by Scott Hahn and Regis J. Flaherty and The Lamb's Supper by Scott Hahn and Understanding the Mass - 100 Questions / 100 Answers by Mike Aquilina and If Your Mind Wanders at Mass by Thomas Howard
+Books - The Lamb's Supper - The Mass as Heaven on Earth by Scott Hahn and Understanding the Mass - 100 Questions / 100 Answers by Mike Aquilina and The Biblical Roots of the Mass by Thomas J. Nash and If Your Mind Wanders at Mass by Thomas Howard

 DVD - The Lamb's Supper - The Mass as Heaven on Earth by Scott Hahn and Mike Aquilina